gocomet/css/README.md

 **Do not nest selectors more than three levels deep!**

-Where necessary, :before, :after, and @media queries can be added as a 4th level to a nesting chain for the 3rd level selector.
+Where necessary, `:before`, `:after`, and `@media` queries can be added as a 4th level to a nesting chain for the 3rd level selector.

 ```scss
 .page-container {